evbots/dex-protocols/README.md

 # Protocols for Decentralized Exchange
-This is a list of protocols for peer-to-peer exchange of cryptographic assets without a central entity.
+This is a list of protocols for peer-to-peer exchange of cryptographic assets.
 The architecture of these protocols can be quite different from one another.
 In some cases, they are built as smart contracts that anyone can use.
-In other cases, they are closed, but still implemented as smart contracts that are publicly verifiable.
+In other cases, they are closed, but still implemented as smart contracts that are publicly verifiable and auditable.
 Other projects have chosen to create their own blockchain in order to build a protocol for exchange.
+The approach to liquidity varies as well.
+Some protocols, like Bancor, have built-in logic for counterparties to find each other.
+Other protocols, such as 0x, architected the protocol to allow for off-chain liquidity pools, meaning counterparty discovery happens off-chain.

 For our purposes, DEX is short for Decentralized Exchange.